openbmc/entity-manager/docs/EntityManagerDbusAPI.md

 ###JSON syntax requirements:

-Based on the above DBus object, there is an implicit requirment that device objects may not have more than one level deep of dictionary or list of dictionary.
+Based on the above DBus object, there is an implicit requirement that device objects may not have more than one level deep of dictionary or list of dictionary.
 It is possible to extend in the future to allow nearly infinite levels deep of dictonary with extending the